jdolny/Docs/docs/getting-started/overview.md

 The installation process is mostly automated with the MSI.
 The entire process should take about 20 minutes for you to complete.

 ## Prerequisites
-- Install .NET 4.6 **(Only required if your server version is Server 2012R2.
-Newer server versions already have a greater version of .NET installed)**.
+- Install .NET 4.8.
-.NET 4.6.2 can be [downloaded here](https://dotnet.microsoft.com/download/thank-you/net462).
-If you wish to install a newer version of .NET greater than 4.6, that is fine also.
+.NET 4.8 can be [downloaded here](https://dotnet.microsoft.com/download/thank-you/net48).  .NET 4.8.1 is also compatible.  .NET 5.0 and greater are not compatible.
+They are fine if they are installed, but they will not serve as a substitute for .NET 4.8.x.
 - Assign your server a static ip address

 ## Topology